Lars Eller: Montreal Canadiens (2010–2016)

-During the 2012–13 NHL lockout, Eller signed a temporary contract with JYP Jyväskylä in the Finnish elite hockey league Liiga.
-While with JYP, Eller played alongside Boston Bruins forward Rich Peverley and a ex-NHLers Éric Perrin and Ramzi Abid.
+During the 2012–13 2012–13 NHL lockout, Eller signed a temporary contract with JYP Jyväskylä in the Finnish elite hockey league Liiga.
+While with JYP, Eller played alongside Boston Bruins forward Rich Peverley and ex-NHLers Éric Perrin and Ramzi Abid.
 He recorded five goals and 10 assists through 15 games before returning to the Canadiens in January 2013.
 Upon re-joining the team, Eller bounced between different lines before centering Colby Armstrong and Moen.
 He also earned a spot of the penalty kill as a replacement for an ill Max Pacioretty where he tallied a goal and two assists while going 63% in the faceoff circle during a 6–1 win over the Sabres in early February.
 Later that month, Eller was paired alongside Alex Galchenyuk and Erik Cole and they immediately made an impact on the team.
 By April 2013, Eller had accumulated four goals and 19 points through 35 games.
-During the 2013 Stanley Cup playoffs, Eller was knocked unconscious following an open ice check by Ottawa Senators' defenseman Eric Gryba.
+During the 2013 Stanley Cup playoffs, Eller was knocked unconscious following an open ice check by Ottawa Senators' defenceman Eric Gryba.
 He was stretchered off the ice and was later diagnosed with a concussion, along with dental and facial fractures.

-Eller recovered from the injury during the offseason and returned to the Montreal Canadiens lineup to begin the 2013–14 season.
-During the offseason, Eller and his agent were in talks with the Canadiens organization on a contract extension but eventually decided to see his play during the 2013–14 season.
+Eller recovered from the injury during the off-season and returned to the Montreal Canadiens lineup to begin the 2013–14 season.
+During the off-season, Eller and his agent were in talks with the Canadiens organization on a contract extension but eventually decided to see his play during the 2013–14 season.
 Once the season began, Eller was named the Second Star of the Week for the week ending on 6 October.
 He received this honor after factored in on five of Montreal's seven goals and becoming the third Canadiens player since 2002–03 to register three or more points in the team's season opener.
 Eller also started the 2013–14 season shooting over 42% in his first five games before seeing his conversion rate fall toward his career average of 11.3%.
 In mid-October, Eller was transitioned from winger to center and he centered The Kid Line between Alex Galchenyuk and Brendan Gallagher.
 While on this line, Eller tallied nine points in 13 games during the month of October and led the team in goals during the early stages of the season.
 Due to this, he surpassed his goal tally from the previous season in five less games by scoring his 9th of the season in a game against the Carolina Hurricanes on 31 December.
 Eller finished the regular season with 12 goals and 14 assists including two goals on the power play, one while shorthanded and scored three game-winning goals.
 He also led all Canadiens forwards with 130 hits and recorded 137 shots on goal, while averaging 15:57 of ice time per game.